EzequielCaste/weather-app/README.md

 [Demo](https://ezequielcaste.github.io/weather-app/)

-A great way to learn React if by building apps.
+A great way to learn React is by building apps.
 With this weather app I learned about React Router, API Fetch, Async/Await and Lifting State.

 ![Imgur](https://i.imgur.com/npGBcuq.png)